bauer-jan/whatsapp-agent/README.md

 # WhatsApp AI Agent + MCP Support

 A personal AI assistant that lives on WhatsApp.
 Built with [Strands Agents](https://github.com/strands-agents/sdk-python) and [neonize](https://github.com/krypton-byte/neonize).
-You can add MCP servers for mor functionalities!
+Add MCP servers for more functionalities!

 No API keys, no cloud messaging service — it connects directly to WhatsApp Web via QR code, polls for messages, and responds through an LLM on Amazon Bedrock.